Vets, pets and traditional Chinese meds

 Mr Choo is the vet manager and nurse at VetMobile, aiding his wife in their daily appointments and managing their schedule.

-He says: "We have a friend who owns a clinic and she let me work part-time there, so I learnt a lot on the job.
+He says: "We have a friend who owns a clinic and she let me work there part-time, so I learnt a lot on the job.

 "I think when we started, it was a bit tough.
 But as we went along, I picked up the knowledge, and my engineering and science background helped a lot."